ei8fdb/Build-Low-Cost-User-Research-Lab/TheResearchStudios/TheEquipment.md

+# The brain of the setup

 ## Epiphan Pearl
-The Epiphan Pearl ("The Pearl") is the brains of our setup.
+The Epiphan Pearl ("The Pearl") is the brain of our setup.
 Technically, it is a video switcher with live streaming and recording.

 You can create custom "picture in picture" layouts from up to four HD video sources, along with audio.